Franchise Financing Options

 Finance companies specializing in franchise-related loans can help you in the early stages by guiding you through the lending maze.
 These specialists know the ropes and have connections in the lending community.
 These "loan packagers" will work with you from start to finish to improve your chances of success.
 Best of all, most get paid only if your loan comes through.

 As the large franchise lenders pulled back, new and innovative lending companies specializing in franchising, even in selected brands or industry segments or niches, appeared to fill the gap.
 Rates may be slightly higher, but at least they're making capital available.
-Many of these boutique lenders will stick around and become players.
+Many of these boutique lenders will stick around and continue to fuel franchise expansion in the years ahead.
+These include local and regional banks, credit unions, and alternative lenders such as Boefly and ApplePie Capital.

 As noted above, finding a source for funding your equipment purchase or lease will increase your chances of finding money for the rest of your new business.
 At the very least, it will reduce the amount you need from other lenders.
 Check with your franchisor to see if they have any deals with one or more equipment leasing and financing sources.

 Many programs exist for veterans of the U.S. Armed Forces.
-Under the SBA's Patriot Express Pilot Loan Initiative, the SBA will guarantee up to 85 percent of the loan and requires lower credit scores for approval.
-These loans can be used for start-up, expansion, equipment purchases, working capital, inventory, or business-occupied real estate purchases.
 At the International Franchise Association (IFA), the VetFran program includes more than 300 franchisors that offer discounts and incentives to veterans on franchise fees and other startup expenses.

-The IFA also assists and encourages minority participation in franchising through the IFA Diversity Institute and MinorityFran.
+The IFA also assists and encourages minority participation in franchising through the IFA Diversity Institute.
 Many franchisors involved in these initiatives offer financial incentives to minority applicants, such as reduced or deferred franchise fees.
 The IFA, in collaboration with local economic development officials and national organizations, holds seminars across the country to increase the presence of minorities at all levels of franchising.

 Programs to encourage the participation of women in business exist at the federal, state, and local levels.
 And in 1996 the IFA formed the Women's Franchise Committee to encourage women to take part in franchising.
 The IFA's Women's Franchise Discussion Forum is an excellent source of information and networking.